This post is also available in: PortuguĂŞs

 Time in Gallipoli: Two to four days

-Gallipoli is probably the most famous city of Puglia, mainly amongst youths.
+Gallipoli is probably the most famous city of Puglia, mainly among youths.
 Mainly also because is one of the best beaches in Puglia.
 Therefore, if you are not much of a party-lover, this won’t be your cup of tea.
-If you are, though, you might be interested in read our full guide about the Full Moon Party, in Thailand.
+If you are, though, you might be interested in reading our full guide about the Full Moon Party, in Thailand.

 Nevertheless, it’s worth visiting its historical city centre and one of the best Puglia beaches.
 Moreover, you cannot miss the Frantoio Ipogeo and its history.
 It was down in these cellars that local workers lived in sub-human conditions, pressing olives to produce oil that would keep the lights of most European capitals on over the XV to XIX centuries.
 The oil of Gallipoli was exported all over Europe and that gave them international recognition and wealth.